How to Wash Pillowcases: Full Guide

 The bacteria that breed in your pillow covers can cause acne and pimples and can worsen skin conditions like eczema.

 Then there are the dust mites.
-They don’t bite like bed bugs, but they carry more bacteria and can trigger asthma and allergic reactions.
+They don’t bite like bed bugs, but they carry bacteria and can trigger asthma and allergic reactions.
+This is why itโs recommended to learn the best way to wash pillowcases frequently to prevent these issues.

 Frequency of Washing Pillowcases

-Depending on your lifestyle, you should wash your pillowcases once a week to every other day.
+Depending on your lifestyle, itโs recommended to wash your pillowcases as often as once a week or even every other day.

-If you sweat a lot, suffer from skin conditions, or have sensitive skin, you should wash your pillowcases more frequently.
+If you sweat a lot, suffer from skin conditions, or have sensitive skin, you should wash your pillowcases more frequently to prevent any buildup inside the fabric.

-But if you have clear skin and don’t sweat a lot, you can do it once a week.
+However, if you have clear skin and don’t sweat much, washing them once a week is sufficient.

-Deep cleaning is another issue.
-You should treat your pillowcases to a deep clean at least twice a year.
+Deep cleaning is another important step.
+Itโs recommended to treat your pillowcases to a deep clean at least twice a year.

-General cleaning involves just tossing the pillowcases in the machine or washing them by hand.
-Meanwhile, deep cleaning them involves taking the time to remove stains and odors.
+General cleaning involves simply tossing the pillowcases in the machine or washing them by hand.
+In contrast, deep cleaning requires taking the time to remove stains and odors to keep them looking and feeling fresh.

 Essential Items Needed to Wash Pillowcases

-First, you should learn what to use before washing your pillowcases.
+First, you should learn how to wash pillowcases and what to use before washing your pillowcases.

 Detergent Selection

-Any detergent will do — however, this depends on the fabric your pillowcases are made of.
+Any detergent will do; however, this depends on the material your pillowcases are made of.

-For instance, silk pillowcases are delicate, so you’ll need a gentler detergent for them.
+For instance, silk pillowcases are delicate, so you’ll need a gentler detergent to prevent damage.

 Washing Machine Settings

-Always look at the washing instructions that come with your pillowcases.
-But washing pillowcases is generally the same as washing bed linens.
+Always check the washing instructions that come with your pillowcases.
+However, washing pillowcases is generally the same as washing other bed linens.

-Machine wash the pillowcases on a gentle cycle and use non-chlorine bleach only when needed.
-Then tumble dry it on medium heat.
+Machine wash the pillowcases on a gentle cycle and use non-chlorine bleach only when necessary.
+After washing, tumble dry them on medium heat to prevent any potential damage and keep them looking their best.

 Other Cleaners and Tools

-Aside from the washing machine and the laundry detergent, you can use other tools to make washing pillowcases easier.
-These can include a laundry scrub board and white vinegar.
+Aside from the washing machine and laundry detergent, you can use other tools to make washing pillowcases easier.
+These might include a laundry scrub board for tackling tough stains and white vinegar, which can help remove odors and soften the fabric.

 How to Wash Pillowcases